 - Other illness.
 You have a chronic disease, such as diabetes.

-- You had shingles on your face or torso.
+- Shingles location.
+You had shingles on your face or torso.

-Depending on how long postherpetic neuralgia lasts and how painful it is, people with the condition can develop:
+Depending on how long postherpetic neuralgia lasts and how painful it is, people with the condition can develop other symptoms that are common with chronic pain such as:

 - Difficulty sleeping